Samuel D. Gruber: Career

 Since 2001 he has been lecturer in Jewish Studies at Syracuse University. where he teaches courses on Jewish art and architecture.
 He has also taught at Temple, Binghamton, Cornell and Colgate Universities and Cazenovia and LeMoyne Colleges.

 Awards and honors

-Gruber is a Fellow of the American Academy in Rome.
+Gruber is a dellow of the American Academy in Rome.
 He is recipient of many grants individually, or for projects with which he is involved.
 Since 2006 he has received research grants from the James Marston Fitch Charitable Foundation, the AIA New York Chapter, and the Gladys Krieble Delmas Foundation.

 Community service

 In addition to his work for the International Survey of Jewish Monuments, which he took over from Raina Fehl, Gruber serves on many charitable boards and advisory committees.
 He was executive director of the Preservation Association of Central New York in 1999–2000, and served as board president of the organization from 2004 through 2009.
 He has also served on the Facilities Community of Temple Society of Concord (Temple Concord) in Syracuse since 1998 for which he researched and wrote the National Register of Historic Places nomination in 2008 and co-chaired the Building Centennial Committee in 2010–11.
 Gruber has been active for many years in efforts to document, protect and preserve historic houses of worship in Central New York.
 He has provided historical and art commentary on South Presbyterian Church and Holy Trinity Church and serves on committees to preserve the former AME Zion church at 711 E. Fayette Committee and the Gustav Stickley House.